 (4) Map required.
-The planned development ordinance must contain a map containing the required elements of a sketch plan map as specified in the Sketch Plan Approval Checklist provided by the Department of Planning and Development, as may be amended from time to time.
+The planned development ordinance must contain a map containing the required elements of a sketch plan map as specified in the Sketch Plan Approval Checklist provided by the Department of Planning, Land Use and Neighborhoods, as may be amended from time to time.

 (5) Residential density.
 Maximum density shall be as specified in § 156.104.

 (6) Open space required.
 A minimum of 5% of total land area must be reserved for open space, which may be in the form of urban parks or squares.

 (J) Planned Development - Workforce Housing (PD-WFH) standards.